-Equation \eqref{eqn_ArithLinReg} is a more explicit expression of the same relationship as Equation \eqref{eqn_MatrixLinReg}, but in lowering the density we have to lean on many more symbols being present to encode the linear structure directly.
-By writing out the arithmetic we can talk much more directly about the variables, and allows for much easier tracking of transformations and interactions.
-We can leverage the grammatical construction of adjective-noun groups from the first example too.
-The terms in Equation \eqref{eqn_ArithLinReg} like $\beta_1 x_{1i}$ are such constructions, and get combined with the verb $+$.
-We still have $\beta_0$ running around as a noun on its own as well, analogous to the presence of the constant 1 in Equation \eqref{eqn_2x1}.
+Equation \eqref{eqn_ArithLinReg} is a more numerically explicit expression of the same relationship as Equation \eqref{eqn_MatrixLinReg}, but in lowering the amount of information contained in each symbol, we have to lean on many more symbols being present to encode the linear structure directly.
+By writing out the arithmetic we can talk much more directly about the variables, and have easier tracking of transformations and interactions.
+We can leverage the grammatical construction of quantifier-noun groups from the first example too.
+The terms in Equation \eqref{eqn_ArithLinReg} like $\beta_1 x_{1i}$ are such constructions where $\beta_1$ is the quantifier, and the noun groups get combined with the verb $+$.
+We still have $\beta_0$ as a noun on its own, analogous to the presence of the constant 1 in Equation \eqref{eqn_2x1}.